Call of the Wild

 Of course, we can’t roll back the clock on the technological revolution—even if we wanted to.
-“We’re not going to stop using cell phones,” says Beth Schaefer, general curator of the Los Angeles Zoo and Botanical Gardens.
+“We’re not going to stop using cell phones,” says Beth Schaefer, Director of Animal Programs for the Los Angeles Zoo and Botanical Gardens.
 “It’s just not going to happen.
 But there are actions we can take to lessen their impact.”

 Making the leap from understanding to action is easier if you understand the problems and processes involved.
 Let’s take a closer look.

 Tantalum, derived from columbite-tantalite (also known as “coltan”), is a critical component in cell phones.
 “Tantalum coats the capacitors and allows for the miniaturization of cell phones, to make them nice and thin and small and useful,” explains Eco-Cell president Eric Ronay.
 “It holds an electrical charge better than any other material.
 So it’s very valuable to a cell phone.”

 The majority of the world’s supply of coltan is found in the Democratic Republic of the Congo (DRC).
 Since the early 1990s, skyrocketing demand for tantalum has led to a “coltan rush” that has created a conservation crisis, crippled the country’s agricultural industry, and contributed to civil war.
 While their distribution is more widespread, tungsten (used to make cell phones vibrate) and tin (used to create solder for circuit boards) are also mined in the DRC.
 These are the “three Ts” which, along with gold, are generally what is meant by the term conflict minerals.
 Like conflict diamonds (a.k.a. blood diamonds), the term refers to raw materials originating from an area of civil war or unrest and sold to finance the violence.